Video: Work with boards

 - Group cards from different perspectives depending on your needs.
 You can group cards on the Boards tool by Label, Assignee, Due date or Activity.
 Each group is represented by a horizontal swim lane.

-- To customize a board to fit your way of working, select Settings from the options menu to edit the workspace name, columns, labels, access rights and personal settings.
-The options menu also allows you to duplicate, share, print, import cards, download, hide, and delete boards.
+- To customize a board to fit your way of working, select Settings from the options menu to edit the workspace name, activation of board email, columns, list view, labels, and access rights.
+The options menu also allows you to duplicate, share, print, import cards, download, hide, and delete boards (if you have permission).
+Board Personal Settings are their own option on the boards menu.
+See Define Personal Settings in Customize a Board.

 - Maximize the board view to be able to view more cards at once.